UPDATED: JAN 2021

 - It's a writing problem.

-- When in doubt use "a while" using a preposition.
+- When in doubt use "a while" with a preposition.

 a while (duration of time) (use with: "for, in")